kubermatic/kubermatic/docs/proposals/kubermatic-installer.md

 A Go program will be created that assists the user in performing the steps outlined above.
-This `kubermatic-installer` (not to be confused with the *Kubermatic Operator*) will work similarily to KubeOne's `apply` command, i.e. it will provide an idempotent command that brings the target environment up to the installer's version, installing and upgrading components as needed.
+This `kubermatic-installer` (not to be confused with the *Kubermatic Operator*) will work similarly to KubeOne's `apply` command, i.e. it will provide an idempotent command that brings the target environment up to the installer's version, installing and upgrading components as needed.